-Although not a member of La Francophonie, Algeria is the second largest francophone country in the world, and has participated in Summits of La Francophonie, including the 2008 Quebec City Summit.
-Algerian President Abdelaziz Bouteflika also participated in the 2010 G8 summit in Muskoka in the context of the G8-Africa Partnership, and his representatives have played an active role in the G8-Africa Personal Representative Process (APR).
+Algeria has supported various international initiatives spearheaded by Canada.
+Algeria signed and ratified the Ottawa Convention on Anti-Personnel Mines, and has been active in promoting the New Economic Partnership for African Development (NEPAD), particularly within the African Peer Review Mechanism.
+Although not a member of La Francophonie, Algeria is the second largest French-speaking country in the world, and has participated in Francophonie summits, including the 2008 Quebec City Summit.
+Algerian President Abdelaziz Bouteflika also participated in the 2010 G8 summit in Muskoka in the context of the G8 Africa Partnership, and his representatives have played an active role in the G8 Africa Personal Representative Process (APR).

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .